Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Then there was the damage to repair.
 The ship was half disassembled for the moment: According to Clara, all the ablative anti-meteor armor plates down its left side had to be replaced, the port forward engine needed tuning, and some kind of critters had crawled up inside the landing gear and tried to nest there during their time on Lucent, only to be comprehensively squished on takeoff.
 Some component of its biology had been remarkably acidic, apparently.

-Chiune *had* a hangar, which Levaughn had originally promised to reserve for *Misfit*‘s use---it wasn’t big enough.
+Chiune *had* a hangar, which Levaughn had originally promised to reserve for *Misfit*‘s use - it wasn’t big enough.
 The ship fit in there just fine, but the shipments of *stuff* needed to repair and overhaul it spilled chaotically out onto the concrete until there was no point leaving the ship in there and they may as well just work outside.

 Outside, where the sounds of welding, angle-grinding and ear-numbingly loud music probably made it into people’s offices on the far side of the compound.
 No wonder there had been complaints.